maanuels/onendela-vetting/README.md

 - Javascript

 ## Gemini API
-This project requires you to create a `.env` file at the root of the folder with the following content:
+This project requires you to create a `.env` file at the root of the folder with the following content (If not exists):

 `GEMINI_API_KEY="YOUR_API_KEY_HERE"`